ncatlab/nlab-content/pages/9/9/7/0/10799/content.md

  & \cong & colim_x \; \prod_{v \in S} k_v \times (\prod_{p: x \in p} k_p) \times (\prod_{p: x \notin p} \mathcal{O}_p)
 \end{array}$$

-where each component of the filtered diagram is locally compact (a product of finitely many locally compact and infinitely many compact spaces) in the product topology.
+where each component of the filtered diagram is locally compact (a product of finitely many locally compact and infinitely many compact spaces) in the [[product topology]].
 Taking the filtered colimit in $Top$ over the resulting diagram of open inclusions, the result is again a locally compact ring.
 In this way the ring of adeles $\mathbb{A}_k$ is topologized.

 +-- {: .num_remark}
 ###### Remark